 312 FILLMORE STREET, STATEN ISLAND, NY 10301 PHONE: 718-447-2204

-We do not hold Sunday Services during the summer months.
-We will resume in-person services in September, with a virtual option via Zoom link.
-To keep up with our summer activities check the Events and Services page, our Instagram and Facebook, and the Friday newsletter to Members and Friends.
+Sunday Services at 10:50, with a virtual option via Zoom.
+Find news about us on the Events and Services page, on Instagram and Facebook, and the Friday newsletter to Members and Friends.

 Listings are in reverse chronological order.
 Scroll down to the date you want.